sol-editor/sol-editor/README.md

 A card editor for the **Sol: Last Days of a Star** board game.

+This branch contains the Polish translation for the application.
+Due to its rather niche use and differences in font settings to support Polish characters, it's not deployed automatically.

 The editor currently supports creating **Instability Effect** cards with the following features:

 - Editable title, content, and author.